NCB gives Aryan Khan clean chit in drugs-on-cruise case | Law-Order

 ''We considered all facts found during the initial investigation and found no concrete evidence (against Aryan)," he said.

-NCB admitted its mistake and realized that there was no reason to proceed against Aryan Khan, he told a TV channel.
+NCB admitted its mistake and realised that there was no reason to proceed against Aryan Khan, he told a TV channel.

 "I am very relieved and am sure that the young man and his father are equally relieved," he said.